-- PH 3.01 Boulder County supports injury prevention projects that aim to ensure safe use of all modes of transportation. - PH 3.02 Boulder County supports partnerships with community organizations and transportation providers to improve transportation options for residents in rural and mountain communities, with the goal of increasing access to healthcare, mental health services and social services. - PH 3.03 Boulder County will partner with local and regional partners to provide outreach and increase awareness of existing transportation resources in rural and mountain communities. - PH 3.04 Boulder County recognizes the value of walking and bicycling as forms of transportation that promote public health, and through working with local partners and municipalities in the county, will strive to expand infrastructure making it easier for members of the community to use these transportation modes.
+- PH 3.01 Injury Prevention.
+Boulder County strives to eliminate severe injuries and fatalities on the transportation network in unincorporated Boulder County through engineering, encouragement, education, and enforcement projects and programs. - PH 3.02 Employment and Services Access.
+Boulder County supports partnerships with community organizations and transportation providers to improve transportation options for residents in rural and mountain communities, with the goal of increasing access to job opportunities, education, healthcare, mental health services and social services. - PH 3.03 Existing Resource Outreach.
+Boulder County partners with local and regional partners to provide outreach and increase awareness of existing transportation resources in rural and mountain communities. - PH 3.04 Active and Multimodal Transportation.
+Boulder County supports active and multimodal forms of transportation, such as biking, walking and public transit, to help improve opportunities for exercise as well as reduce greenhouse gas emissions.
+Boulder County will continue to work with local and regional partners to improve the safety, accessibility and attractiveness of infrastructure that supports these modes.

 Goal 4.
 Preserve Regional Agriculture and Local Food Systems.
-Boulder County supports the local food system, access to affordable healthy food, and community farming to preserve regional agriculture and increase community's health and resiliency.
+Boulder County supports the local food system, access to affordable healthy food, and community farming to preserve regional agriculture and increase communities' health and resiliency.

-- PH 4.01 Boulder County shall encourage fruit and vegetable production, specifically projects that increase healthy food access for low-income populations. - PH 4.02 Boulder County recognizes the value of gleaning efforts that support healthy food distribution for low-income residents. - PH 4.03 Boulder County will seek to partner with community organizations to increase access to affordable, healthy foods at existing food distribution locations in rural and mountain communities. - PH 4.04 Boulder County will monitor and seek opportunities to support (e.g., through information sharing, regulations, and access to program resources) grocers and other healthy food retailers across our communities, as well as local farmers, farm stands, farmers markets, and other sources and distribution channels for locally-produced food products. - PH 4.05 Boulder County will help protect the viability of local agriculture and ensure adequate local food production and supply by seeking opportunities to address the needs of farmers and ranchers.
+- PH 4.01 Fruit and Vegetable Consumption and Production.
+Boulder County encourages fruit and vegetable consumption and specifically projects that increase healthy food access for low-income populations through production and other means. - PH 4.02 Gleaning Efforts.
+Boulder County recognizes the value of gleaning efforts that support healthy food distribution for low-income residents. - PH 4.03 Affordable Healthy Foods Access.
+Boulder County partners with community organizations to increase access to affordable, healthy foods at food distribution locations and seeks to increase access to healthy food in lower resourced areas, such as rural and mountain communities.

+- PH 4.04 Local Healthy Food Distribution.
+Boulder County monitors and seeks opportunities to support (e.g., through information sharing, regulations, and access to program resources) grocers and other healthy food retailers across our communities, as well as local farmers, farm stands, farmers markets, and other sources and distribution channels for locally-produced food products. - PH 4.05 Local Agriculture Viability.
+Boulder County helps protect the viability of local agriculture to ensure local food production and supply by seeking to address the needs of farmers, ranchers, and other local food producers, and supporting the adoption of regenerative, biodynamic, and other resilient agricultural practices.

 Goal 5.
-Protection and Preservation of Existing Affordable Housing.
-Boulder County recognizes safe, stable and healthy housing as a social determinant of health and prioritizes the protection and conservation of existing affordable housing to align with the county's affordable housing goals.
+Creation, Conservation and Preservation of Existing Affordable Housing.
+Boulder County recognizes safe, stable and healthy housing as a social determinant of health and prioritizes the creation, conservation and preservation of existing affordable housing to align with the county's affordable housing goals.